phoenixframework/phoenix/guides/howto/writing_a_channels_client.md

     [host]:[port]/mobile/websocket?vsn=2.0.0

-Passing `&vsn=2.0.0` specifies `Phoenix.Socket.V2.JSONSerializer`, which is built into Phoenix, and which expects and returns messages in the form of lists.
+Passing `&vsn=2.0.0` selects the V2 JSON serializer, which is built into Phoenix, and which expects and returns messages in the form of lists.

 You also need to include [the standard header fields for upgrading an HTTP request to a WebSocket connection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Protocol_upgrade_mechanism) or use an HTTP library that handles this for you; in Elixir, [mint_web_socket](https://hex.pm/packages/mint_web_socket) is an example.